Suryanshu-Nabheet/Ai_Bot/docs/SETUP_GUIDE.md

 # Complete Setup Guide

-This guide walks you through setting up the AI Dev Platform from scratch.
+This guide walks you through setting up the Ai Bot  from scratch.

 ## Step-by-Step Setup